 Physical Demands Are No Longer A Significant Issue

 Twenty years ago it may have taken some brawn to navigate an 18-wheel tractor-trailer, but that really is not the case anymore.
 There is very little physical exertion involved in operating a commercial tractor today.
 Women are often smaller in stature than men, but that is no longer a barrier to operating a tractor-trailer.
-Some of the best professional truck drivers are less than 5’5” tall, and this is because the majority of the new trucks today can be maneuvered with the push of a button.
+Some of the best professional truck drivers are less than 5’5″ tall, and this is because the majority of the new trucks today, and equipment like this semi trailer landing gear, can be maneuvered with the push of a button.
 Moreover, many companies, Continental Express included, have many trucks with automatic transmissions in their fleet.
 In fact, Continental has almost solely purchased trucks with automatic transmissions the past few years.
 Heavy lifting requirements are also often less strenuous than they used to be for many in the industry.
 Continental Express primarily hauls no-touch freight, which means drivers are not loading or unloading heavy cargo.
 The physical demands and efficiencies have gotten a lot better and have made the industry much more appealing to women.

 Safety Has Become A Primary Focus for the Industry